hverr/udptun/README.md

     - Static virtual IP to real IP lookup using a json file
   - One-to-one tunneling
     - Virtual IP to real IP using command line flag
+  - Tunnel gateway
+    - Use one tunnel gateway to connect multiple subnets
   - User space
     - Only needs `NET_ADMIN` capability
     - Uses [`/dev/net/tun`][ocaml-tuntap] to create a virtual TUN interface